JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 That was cute, but of no interest to my 1970s kid sensibilities.
 Then I saw something in the window that grabbed my attention: A huge bowl filled with what looked like wind-up R2-D2s!
 What the eff was that?
 I already had a small collection of Kenner *Star Wars* figures, but never saw a wind-up R2-D2 before.
 They looked similar to the Kenner figure but had a tag with Japanese text on it.

 I gasped and checked my pocket for money.
 I had some quarter and change on me; maybe I could score a wind-up R2-D2?
-So I looked at my sister and
+So I looked at my sister and asked her if we could go into the store.

+“No!” she said.
+“We need to go back!” she added.
+And this went on for a little bit until I accepted the futility of the struggle, caved in and headed back to the sandal shop with her.

+As we walked away I made a mental note of the cross-streets.
+Perhaps I could convince my dad to go to this toy store next weekend?

+Anyway, after walking a short bit back to West 4th Street we were back at the sandal store.
+My sister’s husband was out in front waiting with his brother and instantly complaining about her being late.

+“Jack saw a toy store,” she said to her husband.
+Her husband then looked at me and

 ***